MicrosoftDocs/windows-itpro-docs/windows/deploy/configure-mdt-2013-for-userexit-scripts.md

 ---
 title: Configure MDT for UserExit scripts (Windows 10)
-description: In this topic you will learn how to configure the MDT rules engine to use a UserExit script to generate computer names based on a prefix and the computer MAC Address.
+description: In this topic, you will learn how to configure the MDT rules engine to use a UserExit script to generate computer names based on a prefix and the computer MAC Address. ms.assetid: 29a421d1-12d2-414e-86dc-25b62f5238a7
-MSHAttr: PreferredLib /library
-ms.assetid: 29a421d1-12d2-414e-86dc-25b62f5238a7
-keywords: ["rules script"]
+keywords: ["rules, script"]
 ms.prod: W10
 ms.mktglfcycl: deploy
 ms.sitesec: library